• Home

 don't dry it completely, just get out some of the excess water. damp hair will absorb the toner the BEST.

-APPLY TO THE BRASSIEST AREAS FIRST. it's very rare to be working with virgin hair these days so the chances that the hair will lighten evenly roots to ends are slim. likely you'll have
+APPLY TO THE BRASSIEST AREAS FIRST. it's very rare to be working with virgin hair these days so the chances that the hair will lighten evenly roots to ends are slim. likely you'll have banding along the hair shaft. (ie: the ends probably have been colored more than the roots so there will be more layers of artificial pigment for the lightener to eat through and will probably be darker than the roots.) you'll likely need to mix different formulas for the different parts you need to neutralize.
+TONE THE BRASSIEST AREAS FIRST.

 you've controlled, neutralized, and attained beautiful ash blonde hair. now it's time to think about taking care of your beautiful locks.

-don't use shampoos and conditioners that are astringent. believe it or not, there are a lot of shampoos that have the same chemicals as MR CLEAN cleaning products. using those harsh cleaning products is going to strip your hair of
+don't use shampoos and conditioners that are astringent. believe it or not, there are a lot of shampoos that have the same chemicals as MR CLEAN cleaning products. using those harsh cleaning products is going to strip your hair of it's moisture and the toner that makes the blonde look as beautiful as it does.

 send your clients home with a moisturizing shampoo, a protein-rich conditioner, and a purple shampoo.